AppliedEnergistics/Applied-Energistics-2/guidebook/getting-started.md

     - A few [cables](./features/me-network/cables.md), either glass, covered, or smart, but not dense
     - A few [storage cells](./features/storage-cells.md), recommended of the 4k variety for a good mix of capacity and types (it would be more efficient to partition a mix of 4k and 1k but that's a complexity we won't go into now)
 1. Place the drive down.
-2. The pattern provider (and several other AE2 devices) comes in 2 modes, cube and flat.
+2. The energy acceptor (and several other AE2 devices) comes in 2 modes, cube and flat.
 They can be switched between in a crafting grid.
 If your energy acceptor is a cube, place it down next to the drive.
 If it's a flat square, place a cable on the drive and place the acceptor on that.
-3. Run energy into the pattern provider with a cable/pipe/conduit from your favorite energy-generation mod.
+3. Run energy into the energy acceptor with a cable/pipe/conduit from your favorite energy-generation mod.
 4. Place a cable on top of the drive (or otherwise at eye level) and place your terminal or crafting terminal on it.
 5. Put your storage cells into the drive
 6. Profit